Making money with photography sounds like the stuff of dreams, doesn’t it?

 Once they have several thousand followers, they can start to leverage this to make money.
-Many choose to create niche products or services that are tailored towards their specific audience’s needs or they choose to work with brands to get freebies and make money.
+Many choose to create niche products or services tailored towards their specific audience’s needs or choose to work with brands to get freebies and make money.

 Despite how glamorous life as a social media influencer may seem, it takes a lot of hard work to make it, can take months or even years to launch your photography career and it’s hard to make money when you first get started.
 This means many get frustrated along the way and just give up.